InteractiveAdvertisingBureau/vast/specifications/vast_4.3.md

 - <b>Verification:</b> Changes that enable verification to be supported in a non-VPAID architecture (separated from media file).
 Also includes changes required to work with Open Measurement.

 - <b>Digital Audio Ad Serving Template (DAAST):</b> With VAST 4.1, DAAST has been merged into VAST.
 This mostly involves providing direction in places where audio ads might need to be treated differently.
-The main change is an optional “adType” added to the “Ad” element to support the various audio use cases.
+The main change is an optional `adType` added to the `Ad` element to support the various audio use cases.

 - <b>Ad Requests:</b> VAST is a response protocol.
 4.1 now includes a basic Ad Request specification, based on macros.